-Dogecoin was one of the 1st cryptocurrencies, and it’s been established as the flagship meme coin.
+Dogecoin was one of the 1st cryptocurrencies, and it's been established as the flagship meme coin.
 With celebrities like Elon Musk relentlessly tweeting about DOGE, its price in 2021 has skyrocketed more than ever before.
-While Dogecoin is now hovering around $0.26 per coin, its market capitalization is an astounding $34 billion.
+While Dogecoin is now hovering closer to a penny, its market capitalization is still relatively high.
 Is Dogecoin a scam?
 Learn more about DOGE now and understand why its price has skyrocketed.

 What is Dogecoin?